Image Courtesy: bonnlaw.ca

 The types of requests that will be sought during discovery in a divorce are endless, with some requests being standard and others being specific to your situation.
-To gain an understanding of some types of requests that are commonly associated when seeking information about the other party’s income for support purposes, we have provided some examples below.
+To gain an understanding of some types of requests that are commonly associated when seeking information about the other party’s income for support purposes, we have provided some examples of divorce interrogatories below.

-Examples of Information Requested in a Divorce Interrogatory
+Examples of Information Requested in Divorce Interrogatories

 a.
 How often and on what days you are paid.